the-anthony-s/CatsUp/README.md

 ## JSON response wrapper

-You can notice that in all controllers, I use `json_response` method.
-It's a wrapper that will allow modifying JSON render.
+You can notice that in all controllers, I use the `json_response` method.
+It's a wrapper that separates the JSON render logic.
 Ideally, I would use the Netflix approach; more information here: https://anmagpie.medium.com/rails-api-with-fastjson-from-netflix-e7bf4f4e5e7b .
 It will speed up the back-end process and help the servers to work more efficient.

 More information about `json_response` method: https://github.com/the-anthony-s/CatsUp/blob/master/app/controllers/concerns/response.rb